mozilla/pdf.js/README.md

 ## Building PDF.js

-In order to bundle all `src/` files into two production scripts and build the generic viewer, run:
+To bundle all `src/` files into two production scripts and build the generic viewer, run:

     $ gulp generic